kokkos/kokkos-core-wiki/docs/source/API/core/utilities/all.md

 }
 ```

-Type used as tag to specify the selection of all elements in a dimension.
+`Kokkos::ALL` is a constant of unspecified type that is used to select all elements in a dimension.

 ## Examples